 This is the ideal type of effect desired in hormone therapy, a constant and steady dose curve as opposed to a quick peak and drop in blood levels.
 If an injection had the same material the body produces, a less oil-soluble form of testosterone injections, then the level of it would peak quickly immediately after injection and then tail off just as quickly, dropping to pre-injection levels over hours.
 That’s not an ideal effect for hormone therapy.

-The form of testosterone therapy that’s taken as part of hormone therapy is always going to be processed and somewhat different than the exact form your body makes.
+The form of testosterone therapy taken as part of hormone therapy will always be processed and somewhat different than the exact form your body makes.
 Make sure you’re getting the type of testosterone injections that maximize its positive effects by using an experienced hormone therapy consultant.

 Testosterone injections – Curious about testosterone injections Therapy?
 Read more about what you can expect from this treatment and contact us for more information (866) 224-5698